data-science-on-aws/data-science-on-aws/README.md

 In this hands-on workshop, we will build an end-to-end AI/ML pipeline for natural language processing with Amazon SageMaker.
 We will train and tune a text classifier to classify text-based product reviews using the state-of-the-art [BERT](https://arxiv.org/abs/1810.04805) model for language representation.

 To build our BERT-based NLP model, we use the [Amazon Customer Reviews Dataset](https://s3.amazonaws.com/amazon-reviews-pds/readme.html) which contains 150+ million customer reviews from Amazon.com for the 20 year period between 1995 and 2015.
 In particular, we train a classifier to predict the `star_rating` (1 is bad, 5 is good) from the `review_body` (free-form review text).

+# Learning Objectives
-Attendees will learn how to
+Attendees will learn how to do the following:
 * Ingest data into S3 using Amazon Athena and the Parquet data format
 * Visualize data with pandas, matplotlib on SageMaker notebooks
 * Run data bias analysis with SageMaker Clarify